Independent Investigations

 Student Misconduct Investigations

 Student misconduct investigations are increasing in frequency and complexity - bullying, sexual assault, violence.
 Investigating these issues is time-consuming and stressful.
-Tim has experience working with children and young people as a teacher and as an investigator.
-He's able to deliver fair investigations in a trauma-informed manner.
+I have experience working with children and young people as a teacher and as an investigator.
+I'm able to deliver fair investigations in a trauma-informed manner.

 Independent Reviews